Olympus E-M1 vs Panasonic GH4

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the GH4 provides a better video resolution than the E-M1.
+Many modern cameras cannot only take still pictures, but also record videos.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GH4 provides a better video resolution than the E-M1.
 It can shoot movie footage at 4K/30p, while the Olympus is limited to 1080/30p.

 Feature comparison: Olympus E-M1 vs Panasonic GH4

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the E-M1 offers a slightly higher resolution than the one in the GH4 (2360k vs 2359k dots).
 The following table reports on some other key feature differences and similarities of the Olympus E-M1, the Panasonic GH4, and comparable cameras.

 |Panasonic GH4«||2359||n||3.0||1036||swivel||Y||8000||12.0||Y||n||Panasonic GH4|